Synchronicity: Scientific reception

 Robert Todd Carroll, author of The Skeptic's Dictionary in 2003, argues that synchronicity experiences are better explained as apophenia—the tendency for humans to find significance or meaning where none exists.
 He states that over a person's lifetime one can be expected to encounter several seemingly-unpredictable coincidences and that there is no need for Jung's metaphysical explanation of these occurrences.

 In a 2014 interview, emeritus professor and statistician David J. Hand states:

 Synchronicity is an attempt to come up with an explanation for the occurrence of highly improbable coincidences between events where there is no causal link.
 It's based on the premise that existing physics and mathematics cannot explain such things.
 This is wrong, however—standard science can explain them.
 That's really the point of the improbability principle.
 What I have tried to do is pull out and make explicit how physics and mathematics, in the form of probability calculus does explain why such striking and apparently highly improbable events happen.
 There's no need to conjure up other forces or ideas, and there's no need to attribute mystical meaning or significance to their occurrence.
 In fact, we should expect them to happen, as they do, purely in the natural course of events.

 In a 2015 paper, scholars M. K. Johansen and M. Osman state:

 As theories, the main problem with both synchronicity and seriality is that they ignore the possibility that coincidences are a psychological phenomenon and focus instead on the premise that coincidences are examples of actual but hidden structures in the world.

-Scientific explanations

-Several researchers have proposed models that attempt to frame synchronicity in scientific or quasi-scientific terms.
-While the concept remains controversial and outside the scope of mainstream scientific consensus, these efforts reflect ongoing interdisciplinary interest in understanding perceived meaningful coincidences.

-Carl Jung himself speculated on the role of mathematical structures in synchronicity, referencing the Fibonacci sequence as a potential underlying principle behind synchronistic patterns.

-One notable proposal is physicist Gregory S. Duane’s chaotic oscillator model, described in Synchronicity from Synchronized Chaos, which draws parallels between synchronized chaos in complex systems and Jung’s notion of acausal order.
-Duane suggests that apparent coincidences may arise naturally in systems exhibiting chaotic synchronization, potentially offering a physical analogy to synchronicity.

-The Pauli–Jung Conjecture, developed through correspondence between Jung and Nobel Prize-winning physicist Wolfgang Pauli, has also drawn interest from scholars.
-Atmanspacher and Fuchs (2014) discuss how concepts like quantum entanglement and nonlocality might serve as metaphors—though not literal explanations—for synchronicity.

-From a cognitive science perspective, Johansen and Osman (2015) have argued that perceived coincidences can be understood through rational cognition models, heuristics, and confirmation bias.
-Their work suggests that synchronicity experiences may be psychologically explainable rather than acausal in nature.

-Although these approaches vary in discipline and methodology, they share a common interest in identifying potential frameworks—be they physical, cognitive, or symbolic—that might help contextualize synchronicity experiences.